Valuing AMEX Membership Rewards Points - The Definitive New Zealand Guide

 Summary:

-- AMEX cardholders earn "Membership Rewards points" ("points") every time they spend on the AMEX Gold Rewards Credit Card, AMEX Platinum Card and other cards, earning up to 2 points for every $1 spent.
+- AMEX cardholders earn "Membership Rewards points" ("points") every time they spend on the AMEX Gold Rewards Credit Card and The Platinum Membership Rewards Credit Card, earning up to 2 points for every $1 spent.
 A handful of other cards earn 1 point for every $1 spent.

 - Once you've accumulated points, the Membership Rewards program offers many ways to redeem them.
 However, the value varies depending on how you redeem them.
 Some awards offer excellent value for money while others are not as rewarding.